Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-ConfigureDisplay.md

 \* Display size "displayWidthMM" x "displayHeightMM" in millimeters, as reported
 by attached display.
 \* Video output name "name".
+\* Video output handle "outputHandle".
+On Linux/X11 this is the numeric XID of
+the associated [RandR](RandR) video output.

 Providing invalid or incompatible settings will raise an error.